 PHP Summit is a conference where all PHP enthusiasts meet in a healthy and professional environment.
 IT personalities usually come and hold speeches about different things in PHP, such as new trends and good practices.

 And guess who attended it?

 The conference started with Rasmus, the creator of the PHP language.
-He presented a short history of the coding language, how he started the project with the intent of creating a templating engine (you have to remember that, back then, guys used C to write small CGI scripts – Rasmus was not happy with this).
-The project started to grow at an unprecedented scale, it got language constructs baked in and finally got where it is today.
+He presented a short history of the coding language and how he started the project with the intent of creating a templating engine (you have to remember that, back then, guys used C to write small CGI scripts – Rasmus was not happy with this).
+The project started to grow at an unprecedented scale; it got language constructs baked in and finally got where it is today.